Amaryllis Fox Kennedy: Television and public speaking

-Fox hosts the Netflix documentary series The Business of Drugs, for which she traveled to several countries while in the third trimester of pregnancy.
+Fox Kennedy hosts the Netflix documentary series The Business of Drugs, for which she traveled to several countries while in the third trimester of pregnancy.
 The show investigates the supply chains, social effects, and legal issues specific to six types of drugs: cocaine, synthetics, heroin, methamphetamine, opioids, and cannabis.
 She speaks at events around the world on dialogue and peacekeeping.
-Apple is reportedly developing a TV series based on Fox's memoir that will star Brie Larson, with Fox serving as an executive producer.
+Apple is reportedly developing a TV series based on Fox Kennedy's memoir that will star Brie Larson, with Fox serving as an executive producer.

 Robert F. Kennedy Jr.'s campaign manager

-In April 2023, Kennedy joined the presidential campaign of Robert F. Kennedy Jr. (her father-in-law) as the co-campaign manager, along with Dennis Kucinich.
-On October 13, 2023, upon Kucinich's resignation, Kennedy became the sole manager of the campaign.
+In April 2023, Fox Kennedy joined the presidential campaign of Robert F. Kennedy Jr. (her father-in-law) as the co-campaign manager, along with Dennis Kucinich.
+On October 13, 2023, upon Kucinich's resignation, Fox Kennedy became the sole manager of the campaign.

 Political and public service appointments

 On February 11, 2025, Kennedy was appointed to serve as a member of Donald Trump's Intelligence Advisory Board (PIAB).
 On February 21, she was appointed as the Office of Management and Budget's Associate Director for Intelligence and International Affairs.
 She later assumed the role of Deputy Director of National Intelligence for Policy and Capabilities.

+Kennedy resigned from her positions in May 2026.
+Sources familiar with the matter said her decision was partly influenced by disagreement over the administration's military policy toward Iran, but her resignation letter cited personal and family reasons.
+By July, she had joined lobbying firm Ballard Partners, to lead its tech and AI practice group.

 Personal life

-While living undercover in Shanghai, Kennedy married a fellow CIA officer, Dean Fox.
-The couple had a daughter.
-The marriage ended in divorce.
+While living undercover in Shanghai, Fox Kennedy married a fellow CIA officer, Dean Fox.
+The couple had a daughter, and later divorced.

-Later, after leaving the agency, Kennedy was introduced at Burning Man to Robert F. Kennedy III, Robert F. Kennedy Jr.'s eldest son and a grandson of Robert F. Kennedy, via a mutual friend.
+Later, after leaving the agency, Fox Kennedy was introduced at Burning Man to Robert F. Kennedy III, Robert F. Kennedy Jr.'s eldest son and a grandson of Robert F. Kennedy, via a mutual friend.
 The two married on Cape Cod in 2018, and have two children together.

-Kennedy's stepfather is Steven Rales, a Hollywood mogul and billionaire, who owns the media distribution companies Janus Films and The Criterion Collection.
+Fox Kennedy's stepfather is Steven Rales, a Hollywood mogul and billionaire, who owns the media distribution companies Janus Films and The Criterion Collection.
 He also holds a 20% stake in the Indiana Pacers of the National Basketball Association.